-We have audited the accompanying balance sheet of Standard Capital Corporation (pre- exploration stage company) at August 31, 2008 and 2007, and the statement of operations, stockholders' equity, and cash flows for the years ended August 31, 2008 and 2007 and for the period September 24, 1998 (date of inception) to August 31, 2008.
+We have audited the accompanying balance sheets of Standard Capital Corporation (Pre- exploration stage company) at August 31, 2009 and 2008, and the statement of operations, stockholders' deficiency, and cash flows for the years ended August 31, 2009 and 2008 and for the period September 24, 1998 (date of inception) to August 31, 2009.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.